Peppa Pig: Peppa Pig Land

-Peppa Pig Land is located at two different parks - Gardaland in Italy, and Heide-Park in Germany, both of which opened in 2018.
+Peppa Pig Land is located at two parks, Gardaland in Italy, and Heide-Park in Germany, both of which opened in 2018.

 Peppa Pig Theme Park

 Peppa Pig Theme Park is a separately ticketed park located within the Legoland Florida Resort; it opened on 24 February 2022.

 The second Peppa Pig Theme Park, Peppa Pig Park Günzburg, was announced in June 2023.
 It is located in Günzburg, Germany within the Legoland Deutschland Resort and is the first standalone theme park based on the series in Europe.
 The park opened on 19 May 2024.

 A third Peppa Pig Theme Park opened in North Richland Hills, Texas on 1 March 2025.

 Lego Duplo Peppa Pig (Themed Area)

 On 23 January 2024, a themed-play area dedicated to the Lego Duplo Peppa Pig subtheme was added to Legoland Billund Resort.

 Peppa Pig Store

 On 18 October 2024, Hasbro announced that they would open a dedicated Peppa Pig retail store within Battersea Power Station alongside a stand-alone Transformers store within the same premises.
 The store contains exclusive items and merchandise, a large TV screen, various interactive opportunities and Peppa meet-and-greets.